We can all speak. We speak everyday to our colleagues, our teams, our partners and our friends. It feels natural and words come easy.

 Why does it happen?

-You think it is best to speak a lot and speak all the time.
+Unwillingly you speak too fast.
+You know it, but it seems you can’t help it.
 You forgot which point you were about to make and you believe you will get there eventually if you just keep filling the space with words.
+As a speaker on stage in front of an audience this is not your ideal scenario.

 What should you do instead

 Structure your speech and presentation.
 Make the points that support your idea one by one.
-Indicate beforehand in your preparation where you will pause.
-Add rhythm and melody to your speech.
+My number one tip is that you indicate beforehand in your preparation where you will pause.
+And that you practice your pausing.
+Don’t forget to add rhythm and melody to your speech.

 Pro-tip: speak from the heart to win the mind.
 Do not shy away to add emotion.

-Extra pro tip: remember how much expression and emotion you put in your speech when you read a book to kids.
+Extra pro tip: remember how much expression and emotion you put in your speaking when you read a book to kids.
+Apply this also when speaking to adults.

 3. No pausing